 Red Boat Fish Sauce

-After moving to the U.S. Cuong immediately noticed he was not able to buy the type and quality of fish sauces he remembered enjoying while living in Vietnam.
-So he began to think of how he could develop his own fish sauce and create something of high quality that didn’t smell or taste overly ‘fishy’.
+After moving to the U.S. Cuong noticed he was not able to buy the type and quality of fish sauce he remembered enjoying while living in Vietnam.
+So he began to think of how he could develop his own fish sauce and create something of high natural quality that didn’t smell or taste overly ‘fishy’.
 And this was while still working at Apple.
 He remembers telling friends of his idea and they thought he was a bit crazy for trying to start something like this, as he already had a very good job.
-So he did in 2011, and took over and expanded the operations of a small family owned fish sauce making facility on Phu Quoc, now the home of the Red Boat Fish Sauce factory.
+But he did; in 2005, he took over and expanded the operations of a small an struggling family owned fish sauce making facility on Phu Quoc.
+This is now the home of the Red Boat Fish Sauce factory.

 In addition to the traditional brand of Red Boat, the company has expanded its product offerings including a special fish sauce aged in bourbon barrels, curries, salt, sugar and pepper and even a Red Boat cookbook.

-And we discovered its aromatic and flavor profile many years ago at one of our favorite Asian markets.
+The sauce is also distributed in Australia, Europe and parts of Asia.
+And we discovered its aromatic and flavor profile many years ago at one of our favorite local Asian markets.
 It is also carried nationally including at Whole Foods and Trader Joes.
-We plan to visit the Red Boat Fish Sauce factory in Phu Quoc sometime in the winter of 2024/2025 and will update our notes and add photos here at that time.

 Where is Doi Da wine made?
 Can we taste it anywhere here in Napa Valley?

-Michael – I believe the wine is made at a winery in Calistoga.
+Michael – The wine is made at a winery in Calistoga as their is no winery located on the Đồi Đá property.
 I’ll reach out to Jennifer and see if she can reach out to you directly.

 ~ Dave